MatthewFeng/photopicker/README.md

           └─201712

-So that you can fild you photos easily if you know when you shoot them.
+So that you can find you photos easily if you know when you shooted them.